 Scientists from Uppsala University, in Sweden, have discovered that TB can survive a mutation that should, theoretically, kill it.

 Furthermore, the team has found that this mutation has made the affected strains of TB resistant to the antibiotic rifampicin.
-According to the World Health Organization (WHO), rifampicin is the most effective first-line drug for treating TB infections.
+According to the

 The researchers have described their discovery in the journal Proceedings of the National Academy of Sciences of the United States of America.